Conciliation Court

 When Will You Hear the Court's Decision?

 The court may help you and the defendant reach an agreement at the hearing.
 If not, the court will decide the case and you will be notified by mail of the decision.
 (The court usually does not rule on claims at the time of the hearing.)
-The judgment will not become effective until 20 days after the notice is mailed.
+The judgment will not become effective until 21 days after the notice is mailed.
 The court administrator will tell you the date in this notice.
-This 20-day period is called the "stay period," and it allows you to appeal or make a motion to vacate the judgment.
+This 21-day period is called the "stay period," and it allows you and the other party time to file an appeal or make a motion to vacate the judgment.

 What if You Lose?

-Application for "vacation of judgment" generally must be made within the 20-day stay period.
+Application for "vacation of judgment" generally must be made within the 21-day stay period.
 You must show:

-- You were not given proper notice of the trial;
+- You were not given proper notice of the hearing;

-- You were mistaken about the time of the trial; or
+- You were mistaken about the time or date of the hearing; or

-- You missed the trial for some other valid reason.
+- You missed the hearing for some other valid reason.

 How Do You Pay the Judgment?